Germany puts 4,000 troops on standby to help with refugee influx

-BERLIN Germany has put 4,000 troops on standby to help with an unprecedented influx of refugees, Defence Minister Ursula von der Leyen told a German magazine.
+BERLIN Germany has put 4,000 troops on standby to help with an unprecedented influx of refugees, Defense Minister Ursula von der Leyen told a German magazine.

 "For this weekend alone we have put 4,000 soldiers on standby," von der Leyen told German weekly Der Spiegel, adding that the soldiers should be able "to pitch in an emergency."